varabyte/kobweb/README.md

 message back to your client, but also to broadcast messages to all users (or a filtered subset of users) on the same stream.
 You could use this, for example, to implement a chat server with rooms.

+#### Example API stream

 Like API routes, API streams must be defined under the `api` package in your `jvmMain` source directory.
-By default, the name of the stream will be derived from the file name and path that it's declared in.
+By default, the name of the stream will be derived from the file name and path that it's declared in (e.g. "api/lobby/Chat.kt" will create a channel named "lobby/chat").

 Unlike API routes, API streams are defined as properties, not methods.
 This is because API streams need to be a bit more flexible than routes, since streams consist of multiple distinct events: client connection, client messages, and client disconnection.

-Streams do not have to be annotated.
+Also unlike API routes, streams do not have to be annotated.
 The Kobweb Application plugin can automatically detect them.

-For example, here's a simple stream that echoes back any argument passed into it:
+For example, here's a simple stream, declared on the backend, that echoes back any argument it receives:

 ```kotlin
 // jvmMain/kotlin/com/mysite/api/Echo.kt